 Inflammation is also a complex, poorly understood phenomenon that’s involved in many illnesses, adaptations, and functions in the body.
 It can have both positive and negative effects on the body depending on the circumstances, and too much or too little are equally undesirable for different reasons.

-We also know that eating nutritious foods, exercising, and certain supplements can help reduce inflammation, but exactly which types are “best” in this regard is still up in the air.
+We also know that eating nutritious foods, exercising, and taking certain supplements can help reduce inflammation, but exactly which protocols are “best” in this regard is still up in the air.

 That hasn’t stopped health gurus from adopting and then whoring out inflammation reduction as a panacea to be maximized through dubious pills, powders, and dietary and lifestyle protocols.

 Hence, the “anti-inflammatory diet,” which is particularly popular among gullible celebrities like Gwyneth Paltrow, Channing Tatum, Penelope Cruz, and yes, Tom Brady.

 According to the main proponents of this diet, inflammation is the common denominator of all disease and dysfunction, and our modern way of living and eating has pushed systemic inflammation to dangerously high levels.

 This, they claim, can lead to all manner of ailments, including cancer, arthritis, diabetes, obesity, and other maladies.